M-Sufyan1/first-demo/README.md

 # first-demo
-This is the first demo of Git and Github
+This is the first demo of Git and Github.